typeRYOON/VSRG-UNO-R3/README.md

 to be automated.

 There are displays that you can turn on, they show your keys per second and key strokes as you play.
 Each Arduino feature has a computer version, allowing you to use whichever one you'd like.
-This program was created for CS362 at the University of Illinois Chicago, this "hack" will get you banned if you use it on a osu server.
+This "hack" will get you banned if you use it on a osu server.
 <h1></h1><br>
 <p align="center">
   <a href="https://github.com/typeRYOON/VSRG-UNO-R3/">